 Rosefield Village entered into a ground lease agreement with AHA commencing August 2020 for a period of 75 years ending December 31, 2095.
 In accordance with the ground lease agreement, \$13,110,000 was recorded as a prepaid ground lease financed by a seller takeback loan, see Note 7.
-During the term of the lease, the Subsidiary will annually amortize prepaid ground lease of \$173,834.
+The prepaid ground lease is reflected as an ROU asset and will be amortized over the remaining lease term of the agreement.
+During the term of the lease, the Rosefield Village will annually amortize the ROU asset by \$173,834.
+As of December 31, 2022, the unamortized ROU asset was \$12,626,653.